History of the England national football team: Euro 2024

 In a UEFA Euro 2024 qualifying match, Harry Kane scored his 54th international goal, breaking the goalscoring record in a 2–1 win against Italy.
 On 12 September 2023, England and Scotland commemorated the 150th anniversary of the first international fixture in a friendly at Hampden Park, with England winning 3–1.
 England remained unbeaten throughout 2023.

 At the finals tournament, England qualified top of their group after beating Serbia 1–0 and drawing against Denmark (1–1) and Slovenia (0–0).
 In the knockout stage, they required a stoppage time equaliser against Slovakia from Jude Bellingham to stay in the tournament, before Harry Kane scored the winner in extra-time.
 They faced Switzerland in the quarter-finals and won on penalties after a 1–1 draw, thus advancing to the semi-finals against the Netherlands.
 England won 2–1 to seal consecutive appearances in European Championship finals.
 They lost the final to Spain 2–1, becoming the first team to lose two European Championship finals in a row.

 Thomas Tuchel, 2025–

 Two days after the final, it was announced that Southgate had resigned from his role as England manager.
 He was replaced by interim manager Lee Carsley who was promoted from the England under-21s like Southgate.
 He was tasked with overseeing the autumn UEFA Nations League fixtures whilst the FA searched for Southgate's successor.
-On 16 October, it was announced that former Chelsea and Bayern Munich manager Thomas Tuchel would be the new England manager from 1 January 2025, signing an 18-month deal.
+On 16 October 2024, it was announced that former Chelsea and Bayern Munich manager Thomas Tuchel would be the new England manager from 1 January 2025, signing an 18-month deal.
+He carried the team up to the 2026 FIFA World Cup semifinals, where they were eliminated by Argentina 2–1.